We caught technicians at Best Buy, Mobile Klinik, Canada Computers and others snooping on our personal devices | CBC News

 The company added that in light of Marketplace's investigation, its technicians have been "provided with a refresher course on how to protect customer personal information while diagnosing and repairing electronic devices."

-Marketplace also documented technicians accessing photos at one other mid-sized chain, Dr. Phone Fix, and four independent stores: KW PC and Cell Repair in Kitchener; SK Computers in Brampton; Computerlink in Markham; and Link It Up in Mississauga.
+Marketplace also documented technicians accessing photos at one other mid-sized chain, Dr. Phone Fix, and four local shops: KW PC and Cell Repair in Kitchener; SK Computers in Brampton; Computer Link in Markham and Link It Up Dundas in Mississauga.

 Each of these companies told Marketplace in separate email statements that they are committed to protecting customers' privacy, and most referred to company policies on data privacy.